 Note: If you started with the paper Scantron first and have multiple versions, then you will select the ‘Versions have separate question sets’ checkbox after you define the number of versions.
 This will let you select Quiz/Answer key 1 for Version 1 of the paper and Quiz/Answer key 2 for Version 2 of the paper assessment.

 Or if you are starting with the online quiz, you can create one quiz and the can Scantron tool create your multiple versions and randomizes the questions across those versions for you.
-Even if you want multiple versions, you just need to create one Quiz/Answer Key.
+Even if you want multiple versions, you need to create one Quiz/Answer Key.
 Scantron will manage the versions for you.
-This can be Q1-Qx or the actual questions depending if you want your questions to be online and in the student results or if you would rather protect them by having them on paper only that you control in the classroom.
+This can be Q1-Qx or the actual questions depending on if you want your questions to be online and in the student results or if you would rather protect them by having them on paper only that you control in the classroom.

 If you need to have specific question groups or question order or want specific answer keys for each version, then you will select the ‘Versions have separate question sets.’